ruda/jonesforth-macintel/README.md

     $ gcc -m32 -nostdlib jonesforth-macintel.s -o jonesforth

-If you want to compile with debug information, I recomend to use the makefile `jonesforth.mk`.
+If you want to compile with debug information, I recommend to use the makefile `jonesforth.mk`.

     $ make -f jonesforh.mk